 The last 3 miles of the drive to the center of Long Lake takes along the southern shore of the lake itself, providing excellent views of the lake and the hills overlooking the opposite shore.
 The lake itself is 14 miles long, one of the longest in the Adirondacks, and part of the Northern Forest Canoe Trail.
 You could paddle (and portage) from here to Maine if you were so inclined.
 Long Lake has excellent shops, including the famous Hoss' General Store, which is filled with housewares, Adirondack-themed gifts, and one of the best selections of books about the Adirondacks I've ever seen.

-After your exhilarating flight, walk over to the historic Adirondack Hotel for a hearty dinner.
+Feeling like a paddle?
+Seeing the foliage from the water is another beautiful vantage point.
+Another Paradise Cove, located right across the street from the Long Lake Beach can get your outfitted with a canoe or kayak to explore the water ways.
+After checking out the beach front in Long Lake, walk over to the historic Adirondack Hotel for a hearty dinner.
 After a day of taking in all that fall has to offer, from lake to sky, and all the millions of trees in between, you deserve it.

 Extend your break in the central Adirondacks and the rugged beauty of Hamilton County with an overnight adventure.